stevemk14ebr/PolyHook_2_0/README.md

       - Jmps from moved prologue back to original section are resolved
       - Relocations inside the moved section are resolved
     - x64 trampoline is not restricted to +- 2GB, can be anywhere, avoids shadow space + no registers spoiled
+    - If inline hook fails at an intermediate step the original function will not be malformed.
+All writes are batched until after we know later steps succeed.

 2) Virtual Function Swap (VFuncSwap)
     * Swaps the pointers at given indexs in a C++ VTable to point to a callbacks